This Beautiful Keto Lemon Cream Pie is a low carb, gluten free and sugar-free sensation that even carb loving family and friends will enjoy!

 If you’ve been following my blog for a while now, you know a little about my family.
 For those who are new around here, these are the facts:

-- I’ve been sugar-free for 12 years, gluten free for the last 3 and low carb for the last 2.
+- I’ve been sugar-free for 15 years, gluten free and low carb for the last 6 and keto for the last 3.

-- Hubby is not sugar-free and low carb and we’ve been able to let our food differences not hinder our happy marriage of 19 years.
+- Hubby was not sugar-free and low carb and we’ve been able to let our food differences not hinder our happy marriage of 22 years.
+In 2018 he finally went keto, hooray!

 - I grew up in an Italian household where carbs are the main source of a meal.